 The court will be proactive in directing which is the appropriate Model and need not accept without question the Model proposed by the parties.
-The court may decline to order disclosure; for example, where the only issue is obviousness, if it considers such limitation on disclosure to be in accordance with the overriding objective to deal with cases justly and at proportionate cost (Positec Power Tools (Europe) Ltd and others v Husqvarna AB 2016).
+The court may decline to order disclosure; for example, where the only issue is obviousness, if it considers such limitation on disclosure to be in accordance with the overriding objective to deal with cases justly and at proportionate cost (Posites v Husqvarna [2016]).
+However, in appropriate cases disclosure will be ordered under the Disclosure Pilot Scheme.
+Issue-based disclosure was ordered in Merck Sharp & Dohme v Wyeth [2019] where it was held proportionate search should be made for and disclosure given of laboratory notebooks, internal reports, e-mails, meeting minutes or presentations created, modified or received by the named inventors which provided information relating to the conclusion in the presentation pleaded in the defence.
+In Akebia v FibroGen [2019], although the court refused to increase the scope further, the parties agreed wide disclosure dealing with test data on the functional and therapeutic properties of molecules in the context of an allegation of insufficiency.

-The Disclosure Pilot Scheme will not operate in relation to IPEC proceedings, nor to proceedings within the Shorter and Flexible Trial Schemes
+The Disclosure Pilot Scheme does not operate in relation to IPEC proceedings, nor to proceedings within the Shorter and Flexible Trial Schemes.